zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 ## What I Actually Pay Per Mile

 The Solterra's EPA-rated range is approximately 222 miles on a 71.4 kWh usable battery.
 That works out to an efficiency of **0.322 kWh per mile** under EPA conditions.
-And if you were to compare that to my ICE vehicle (Subaruu Ascent 2021)
+For comparison, my other vehicle is a 2021 Subaru Ascent, which gets around 26 mpg combined.
+At $3.20/gallon that works out to roughly $0.123/mile in fuel costs.

 Using that efficiency figure and the real-world rates from 17 months of actual sessions: